Projects & Studies

 Project results, including new hydrologic and hydraulic models, floodplain mapping, and other flood risk products will be delivered to FEMA for review by the second quarter of 2021.
 The project will conclude with the Flood Control District creating new flood hazard communications tools and FEMA releasing new preliminary Flood Insurance Rate Maps (FIRMs) by the end of 2023.

-The multi-year assessment will include new rainfall frequency data, updated terrain data, and improved hydrologic and hydraulic modeling technology and methods.
+This assessment will incorporate the National Oceanic and Atmospheric Administration’s (NOAA) recently released Atlas 14 results which included increased estimates to the total precipitation in standard return period events such as the “100-year”.
+Other new data and information that will be utilized include updated terrain data and improved hydrologic and hydraulic modeling technology and methods.
 The project will improve the understanding of the risk of flooding in Harris County so that the public, local communities and emergency managers can make informed decisions to protect life and property that may be at risk during flood events.
 The Flood Control District expects many changes to be reflected in the resulting flood risk maps that will impact how future projects, new development, and their associated mitigation strategies are implemented.

 Introduction to Harris County MAAPnext (Modeling, Assessment and Awareness Project)

 Since its inception in 1937, the Harris County Flood Control District has continually worked to better understand flood risk throughout the county.
+This project represents a transformative step in the management and regulation of Harris County’s floodplains.
 Recent advancements in hydrologic and hydraulic modeling software and methodologies will allow HCFCD to identify and evaluate flood risks to a greater degree of accuracy and detail than was previously possible.

 These advancements will allow HCFCD to understand and map flooding related to bayous, creeks and other natural drainage patterns.
-Additionally, HCFCD will be able to identify and map flooding in streets and neighborhoods on a county-wide level.
+Additionally, flood risk due to rainfall run-off draining through streets and neighborhoods on the way to the bayous will also be assessed.
 The resulting data will produce a variety of flood mapping products that will allow area residents and business owners the opportunity to better understand flooding risks to support their actions and decisions in the future.

 The Harris County Modeling, Assessment and Awareness Project (MAAPnext) will develop the next generation of flood mapping.
 Along with new Flood Insurance Rate Maps (FIRMs), new tools will be developed for communicating the results of this project.
 Changes are on the way for Harris County flood maps, and we are ready to bring the region’s flood resistance and resilience to the next level.